outline/rich-markdown-editor/README.md

 With `dark` set to `true` the editor will use a default dark theme that's included.
 See the [source here](/src/theme.js).

+#### `tooltip`

+A React component that will be wrapped around items that have an optional tooltip.
+You can use this to inject your own tooltip library into the editor – the component will be passed the following props:

+- `tooltip`: A React node with the tooltip content
+- `placement`: Enum `top`, `bottom`, `left`, `right`
+- `children`: The component that the tooltip wraps, must be rendered

 ### Callbacks